 Double grip: Allow much more power (40%) to be applied to the winch, especially if you can position your body over the top of the winch.
 Grip height limits some applications due to interference with dodgers, lifelines.
 We highly recommend that you have at least one double grip handle.

 Speed grip, Power Grip, Palm Grip: Each manufacturer uses their own name, but these grips have a knob on top.
 This allows the palm of the hand to be placed on top of the handle.
 Comfortable, powerful.

 In general, handles are 10" long, a good size for human physiology as well as the cockpits of sailboats.
-However, your arms will describe a pretty large circle, and many sailors find they are much faster with an 8" double grip lock–in handle, especially when tacking in light airs.
+However, your arms will move in a pretty large circle, and many sailors find they are much faster with an 8" double grip lock–in handle, especially when tacking in light airs.

 8–inch: Fast, but low powered.
 Good with limited clearance.